deficollective/defiscan/src/content/protocols/euler/euler.md

 ## Upgradeability

-The Euler V2 protocol contains permissioned functions across multiple modules that could result in the _loss of user funds_, _loss of unclaimed yield_, or otherwise materially affect the expected performance of the protocol.
+The Euler V2 protocol contains permissioned functions that could result in the _loss of user funds_, _loss of unclaimed yield_, or otherwise materially affect the expected performance of the protocol.

 Assessment of control on the user deployed vaults see the [Autonomy](#autonomy) section.